|Type:||4-cylinder, water-cooled, inline, piston|

 This engine is believed to be the oldest surviving Wright Brothers aero engine in running condition.
 It was restored by brothers Brian E. Bailey and Stuart E. Bailey and was run on December 17, 2003 on the 100th anniversary of the Wright Brothers first airplane flight.

-Email if you have any information or comments on the Wright Brothers Engine #17.
+Send in this Contact Reference Form if you have any information or comments on the Wright Brothers Engine #17.